nikosxenakis/tp_coursework2/README.md

 ## Documentation

-The header file affinity_scheduling.h contains inline documentation for the used functions
+The header file affinity_scheduling.h and source file affinity_scheduling.c contain inline documentation for the used functions